openbridge/openbridge.github.io/pipeline.md

 Notice the `charset=us-ascii` says the file is ASCII.
 Perfect!
 The file is ready to be transferred.

+# Large File Transfers
+If you are sending larger files (>1GB), be advised that there the connection will...This will give the appearance that the transfer has failed at or near 100%.

+## How Does it Work?
+There are two parts to the system; (1) file transfer and (2) file processing.
+The transfer part is the time it takes for your client to deliver the file over a network to us.
+The second part is Openbridge processing the file once it arrives.

+## What Is Happening?
+Once a transfer has completed Openbridge has recieved the file.
+However, it needs to perform post processing activities before it can send a success message to your client.
+This may give the appearance your transfer has hung or failed.
+THe reason for this is that the server puts the file into a remote `temp` location during the initial upload.
+This is to ensure the file is valid and meets the requirements of the pipeline process.
+The system will then transfer the file to the `production` path for loading to a database once validated.
+The larger the file, the longer this process takes (`temp` -> `production`).

+### Example
+Lets assume you have a 1GB file.
+Tee initial transfer took about 66 seconds to reach 100%.
+However, the connection is still processing as previouslly described.
+It would likely take about the same amount of time, 60-70 seconds, to complete the (`temp` -> `production`) process.
+So the total time would be about 2.2 minutes.

+Now, if it was a 10 GB file, the initial process may take about 840 seconds to reach 100% and then another 800-1000 seconds to complete the (`temp` -> `production`) process.
+So the total time is about 30 minutes, half of which was the processing time

+## What Should You Do?
+* Your system may think the transfer timed out, so you will want to increase your client timeout windows.
+* The process can, in various situaitions, lead to blocking other transfers from occuring while the orginal transfer is still in-progress.
+Queue your transfers so they occur after the confirmation of each file delivery.
+Also, try not performing ancillary commands to LIST directories while the process is ongoing.

 # How To Deliver Data

 ## Transfer Protocols

-Pipeline supports three transfer methods: `SFTP`, `FTPES` and `FTP`.
-These are simple methods for transferring files between systems.
-In almost all cases, `SFTP` (or `FTPES`) is preferable to `FTP` because of its underlying security features. `FTP` is an insecure protocol that should only be used in limited cases or on networks you trust. `SFTP` , `FTPES` and `FTP` are integrated into many graphical tools or can be done directly via the command line
+Pipeline supports transfer methods: `SFTP`.
+The `FTPES` and `FTP` are not supported. `FTP` is an insecure protocol that should only be used in limited cases or on networks you trust. `SFTP` is integrated into many graphical tools or can be done directly via the command line.

 ### Secure File Transfer Protocol (SFTP)